imodeljs/frontend-sample-showcase/docs/Contributing.md

 ## SampleApp

 Each sample should have a default class that implements the SampleApp class.
 Implementing this class will ensure the sample will be able to run after a user has changed code within the code editor of the showcase.
-Imports in this file are sensitive as they need to be accessible to the editor as well as to the showcase app, check the [Imports section](#imports) for more info.
+Imports in this file are sensitive as they need to be accessible to the editor as well as to the showcase app.
+Check the [Imports section](#imports) for more info.

 ```ts
 abstract class SampleApp {